zabereznikova/docs.de-de/docs/framework/data/adonet/sqlclient-streaming-support.md

          }
       }

-      // Application transferring a large BLOB to SQL Server in .NET 4.5 private static async Task StreamBLOBToServer() {
+      // Application transferring a large BLOB to SQL Server in .NET Framework 4.5 private static async Task StreamBLOBToServer() {
          using (SqlConnection conn = new SqlConnection(connectionString)) {
             await conn.OpenAsync();